Clydesdale Harriers: 1960s to present

 Between 1960 and 1985, the club performed well in all the endurance events with athletes including Phil Dolan, Robert McWatt, Allan Faulds, Ian Leggett and Doug Gemmell all representing Scotland at various levels.
 In track and field the sole internationalist was Ian Logie, who competed in the pole vault for Scotland three times in one year in the mid-1960s.
-Over the 1970s the club won the Maley Trophy, never before won by the club, as West District Cross Country Champions no fewer than three times with several second and third places in the same period.
+Over the 1970s the club won the Maley Trophy and were West District Cross Country Champions three times.